Phase 2 Environmental Screening Level

 H.E.R.O.
 Attenuation Factor Applications

-In conformance with the DTSC requirement, the attenuation factor serves as a multiplier to soil gas detections.
+In conformance with the DTSC requirement, the attenuation factor serves as a multiplier for soil gas detections.
 This represents the endpoint concentrations at exposure, after infiltrating into building structures.
 As of August 2019, the DTSC Vapor Intrusion Guidance states that an attenuation factor of 0.001 should be applied to subsurface detections approximately 5 feet below grade, in order to model potential indoor air concentrations within the structure.

 Environmental Screening Levels (ESLs) for Soil-Gas

-A primary purpose of Phase 2 Environmental Screening Level Numbers are to help expedite the assessment of potential environmental concerns at contamination sites.
+A primary purpose of Phase 2 Environmental Screening Level Numbers is to help expedite the assessment of potential environmental concerns at contamination sites.
 For instance, a widely applicable Phase 2 environmental screening level for soil-gas contamination in California is the San Francisco Bay Region State Water Quality Control Board “ESL.”
 These numbers are a conservative screening level for hundreds of the most frequent chemicals found at contamination sites.

 Vapor Intrusion Models